pact-foundation/pact-jvm/pact-jvm-consumer/README.md

 | uuid | Will match strings containing UUIDs |
 | includesStr | Will match strings containing the provided string |
 | equalsTo | Will match using equals |
+| matchUrl | Defines a matcher for URLs, given the base URL path and a sequence of path fragments.
+The path fragments could be
+             strings or regular expression matchers |

 _\* Note:_ JSON only supports double precision floating point values.
 Depending on the language implementation, they may parsed as integer, floating point or decimal numbers.